micromaomao/blog/content/linux-ick/en.md

        fork-test-74    [000]    51.507795: funcgraph_entry:        0.111 us   |    __rcu_read_lock();
 </pre>

-Remember [earlier](#what-does-fork-do-pre) when we did the ftrace on our little fork program without filtering, there was a bunch of [`handle_mm_fault`](https://github.com/micromaomao/linux-dev/blob/5996393469d99560b7845d22c9eff00661de0724/mm/memory.c#L6042)?
+Remember [earlier](#what-does-fork-do-pre) when we did the ftrace on our little fork program without filtering, there was a bunch of [`handle_mm_fault`](https://github.com/micromaomao/linux-dev/blob/v6.12.1/mm/memory.c#L6042)?
 (I've omitted many repeats of it in that trace dump)

 Now we see this again, and we can reasonably guess that it is the entry point to page faults (well, for valid user space addresses).
-In fact, if you look at its signature, it looks like by the time we get there, we've already got the [`struct vm_area_struct`](https://github.com/micromaomao/linux-dev/blob/5996393469d99560b7845d22c9eff00661de0724/include/linux/mm_types.h#L697):
+In fact, if you look at its signature, it looks like by the time we get there, we've already got the [`struct vm_area_struct`](https://github.com/micromaomao/linux-dev/blob/5996393469d99560b7845d22c9eff00661de0724/include/linux/mm_types.h#L697) reference:

 ```c
 /*